Harbor Hill: History

 Clarence Mackay (1874–1938) was the son of Comstock Lode magnate John William Mackay, and inherited much of an estimated $500 million fortune upon his father's death in 1902 (approximately $13 billion in 2012 dollars).
 White collaborated closely with Clarence Mackay's wife, Katharine Duer Mackay (1880–1930), and with her approval based the main façade of Harbor Hill upon that of François Mansart's Château de Maisons of 1642, using a mix of other influences to finish the overall design.

 Built at great expense and furnished lavishly (at least three different decorating firms were employed), the home originally sat on 688 acre and enjoyed views across Roslyn Harbor to Long Island Sound.
 Formal terraces and gardens were finished by Guy Lowell.

 Social events held at the house included a grand party for the then Prince of Wales (later Edward VIII and the Duke of Windsor) in 1924.

 On June 13, 1927, Charles Lindbergh, accompanied by his mother and the Mayor of New York, was feted at a banquet and dance Mackay held the night of transatlantic aviator's ticker-tape parade on 5th Avenue.

+In 1931, upon the incorporation of the Village of East Hills, the estate was included within the boundaries of that municipality.

-The building was vandalised during World War II, and demolished in 1947.
+The building was vandalized during World War II, and demolished in 1947.
 After Harbor Hill was razed; a fountain with four equestrian statues designed by Henri-Léon Gréber was moved to Kansas City, Missouri, where it is displayed adjacent to Country Club Plaza.